Bipolar Disorder Treatment Center

 At a residential treatment program, you can access a number of amenities and recreational activities as well.
 This way, you heal in a comfortable and private space that prevents exposure to harmful triggers.

-As mentioned above, a typical treatment plan for bipolar disorder involves a combination of medication and therapy for the best results.
-At URP Behavioral Health, we provide the following evidence-based therapies to help manage bipolar disorder.
+Treatment plan for bipolar disorder involves a combination of medication and therapy for the best results.
+At URP Behavioral Health, we provide the following evidence-based therapies to help manage In addition to the above-mentioned therapies, our experts take a trauma-informed approach to healing.
+There is evidence that traumatic events play a role in the development of bipolar disorder disease.

 Cognitive Behavioral Therapy